RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 **The goals for this session**

 * To get a broad understanding of the brief
-* To being to understand the diffrent phases in a workshop
+* To being to understand the different phases in a workshop
 * To explore the different themes from Mozilla
 * To start understanding the problem you would like to solve with your app

 **The questions you should be able to answer at then of this session**

-* When are the deadlines
+* When are the deadlines?
 * When is the Mozilla festival?
 * What is the workshop?
 * How did you feel about this session?